Where the Money Goes

 Programs: Education and Training

 Our future relies on young scientists.
-With support from Obliteride, Fred Hutch is preparing new generations.
+With support from Obliteride, Fred Hutch is educating new generations.

 Obliteride funding helps Fred Hutch strengthen the pipeline that makes future discovery possible by training and mentoring rising scientists.
 Right now, more than 400 graduate students and postdoctoral fellows are supporting discoveries in our labs.
 Each year, we invite more than 200 high school and college students to participate in research through our education programs.
 And our Science Education Partnership has paired more than 600 teachers with scientists and reached tens of thousands of students across Washington state and more nationwide.